itdesigner/blog-gen/src/pages/2018/10/30/index.md

 # Project Title

-One Paragraph of project description goes here...no, really
+One Paragraph of project description goes here...no, really. i mean it this time.

 ## Getting Started